octoenergy/public-conventions/conventions/django.md

 - Allow optional fields to be omitted from the payload, or have `null` or `""` passed as their value.

-- Convert inputs into normal forms (by eg stripping whitespace or upper-casing).
+- Convert inputs into normal forms (by e.g. stripping whitespace or upper-casing).

 In contrast, be conservative in what is returned in the `validated_data` dict.
 Ensure `validated_data` has a consistent data structure no matter what valid